-Matthew 26.
-36-46
+Meditation-Matthew 26.36-46

-36Then cometh Jesus with them unto a place called Gethsemane, and saith unto the disciples, "Sit ye here, while I go and pray yonder."
+Then cometh Jesus with them unto a place called Gethsemane, and saith unto the disciples, "Sit ye here, while I go and pray yonder."

-37And he took with him Peter and the two sons of Zebedee, and began to be sorrowful and very heavy.
-38Then saith he unto them, "My soul is exceeding sorrowful, even unto death: tarry ye here, and watch with me."
+And he took with him Peter and the two sons of Zebedee, and began to be sorrowful and very heavy.
+Then saith he unto them, "My soul is exceeding sorrowful, even unto death: tarry ye here, and watch with me."

-39And he went a little further, and fell on his face, and prayed, saying, "O my Father, if it be possible, let this cup pass from me: nevertheless not as I will, but as thou wilt."
+And he went a little further, and fell on his face, and prayed, saying, "O my Father, if it be possible, let this cup pass from me: nevertheless not as I will, but as thou wilt."

-40And he cometh unto the disciples, and findeth them asleep, and saith unto Peter, "What, could ye not watch with me one hour?
-41Watch and pray, that ye enter not into temptation: the spirit indeed is willing, but the flesh is weak."
+And he cometh unto the disciples, and findeth them asleep, and saith unto Peter, "What, could ye not watch with me one hour?
+Watch and pray, that ye enter not into temptation: the spirit indeed is willing, but the flesh is weak."

-42He went away again the second time, and prayed, saying, "O my Father, if this cup may not pass away from me, except I drink it, thy will be done."
+He went away again the second time, and prayed, saying, "O my Father, if this cup may not pass away from me, except I drink it, thy will be done."

-43And he came and found them asleep again: for their eyes were heavy.
-44And he left them, and went away again, and prayed the third time, saying the same words.
-45Then cometh he to his disciples, and saith unto them, "Sleep on now, and take your rest: behold, the hour is at hand, and the Son of man is betrayed into the hands of sinners.
-46Rise, let us be going: behold, he is at hand that doth betray me."
+And he came and found them asleep again: for their eyes were heavy.
+And he left them, and went away again, and prayed the third time, saying the same words.
+Then cometh he to his disciples, and saith unto them, "Sleep on now, and take your rest: behold, the hour is at hand, and the Son of man is betrayed into the hands of sinners.
+Rise, let us be going: behold, he is at hand that doth betray me."

 Scripture struggles to adequately describe and explain Jesus' atonement, what it means, how it impacts us, and how it impacted him.
 This is understandable.
 Human language is not up to the task of talking about Beings who are infinite or the infinite works they perform.
 Our resort to metaphor is the best we can do.
-However ingenious the metaphor, we must always remember that it is only and just that- metaphor- and thus merely approximate, and always inadequate to the reality of the divine.
+However ingenious the metaphor, we must always remember that it is only and just that-metaphor-and thus merely approximate, and always inadequate to the reality of the divine.

-I have always been intrigued at Jesus' resort to the metaphor of a "cup" in regard to his suffering and pain even as he discusses it with his Father, an infinite Being capable of understanding infinite things: "O my Father, if it be possible, let this cup pass from me."
+I have always been intrigued at Jesus' resort to metaphor in regard to his suffering and pain even as he discusses it with his Father, an infinite Being capable of understanding infinite things: "O my Father, if it be possible, let this cup pass from me."
 Perhaps he resorted to metaphor more for our benefit than for any benefit it might bring to his communication with his Father.
 We know what he meant, of course, by "let this cup pass from me."
 "Let this pain pass."
 "Stop the pain."
 "Isn't there some other way?"
 Some such sentiment.
 But, perhaps you have wondered, as I have, why he resorted to the image of a cup to represent his pain?
 Scripture uses this metaphor of a cup to represent a pain and suffering that is hellish, literally.
 There is a cup that is a metaphor for the pain and destructiveness of hell.
 King Benjamin so uses it in his famous sermon at the temple.

 "And if they be evil they are consigned to an awful view of their own guilt and abominations, which doth cause them to shrink from the presence of the Lord into a state of misery and endless torment, from whence they can no more return; therefore they have drunk damnation to their own souls.
-Therefore, they have drunk out of the cup of the wrath of God..."1 that, while intensely painful and "real" to sufferer, is likely false.
-But, whether God is actually angry or not, the thought of his anger is real enough to be called "hellish."
+Therefore, they have drunk out of the cup of the wrath of God..."